DeAI-Artist/Linkis/README.md

 |-------------|-------------------|
 | Go version  | Go 1.18 or higher |

-## MintAI tokens
+## Linkis tokens
 ### Overview
-The MintAI token (MAI) is the primary utility token supporting network participants such as clients, workers, and validators.
-Participants are required to hold a certain amount of tokens to be accepted into the MintAI network.
+The Linkis token (LISA) is the primary utility token supporting network participants such as clients, workers, and validators.
+Participants are required to hold a certain amount of tokens to be accepted into the Linkis network.
 Clients must hold tokens to use AI and ML services on the network, while validators need to stake tokens to gain the voting power necessary for recording network activities.
-Consequently, the MintAI token should have the following considerations:
+Consequently, the Linkis token should have the following considerations:
-- **Security**: Mainnets supporting MAI should be secure, typically characterized by a large Total Value Locked (TVL) and a broad community base.
+- **Security**: Mainnets supporting LISA should be secure, typically characterized by a large Total Value Locked (TVL) and a broad community base.
-- **Upgradability**: MAI utilizes proxy contracts, allowing for updates to system logic and design without impacting the underlying database.
+- **Upgradability**: LISA utilizes proxy contracts, allowing for updates to system logic and design without impacting the underlying database.
-- **Cross-chain Capability**: Cross-chain functionality improves accessibility, enabling holders of various cryptocurrencies to engage with the MintAI network and utilize AI and ML services.
+- **Cross-chain Capability**: Cross-chain functionality improves accessibility, enabling holders of various cryptocurrencies to engage with the Linkis network and utilize AI and ML services.
-- **User Experience**: MAI should operate on chains known for low transaction fees and fast confirmation times, ensuring a smooth user experience.
+- **User Experience**: LISA should operate on chains known for low transaction fees and fast confirmation times, ensuring a smooth user experience.

 | Feature\Mainnets            | BSC<br/>![img_1.png](docs/img_1.png)  | Ethereum<br/>![img.png](docs/img.png)    | Polygon<br/>![img_2.png](docs/img_2.png) | Solana<br/>![img_3.png](docs/img_3.png)             | Near<br/>![img_5.png](docs/img_5.png)        | Tron<br/>![img_4.png](docs/img_4.png)                |
 |-----------------------------|---------------------------------------|-------------------------------------|-------------------------------------|------------------------------------------------|-----------------------------------------|--------------------------------------------|